oemof/oemof-solph/doc/installation_and_setup.rst

 To install the solvers have a look at the package repository of your Linux distribution or search for precompiled packages.
 GLPK and CBC ares available at Debian, Feodora, Ubuntu and others.

+Check the solver installation by executing the test_oemof example (see :ref:`check_installation_label` ).

-To learn how to install the solvers (CBC, GLPK, Gurobi, Cplex...) have a look at the `pyomo solver notes <https://software.sandia.gov/downloads/pub/pyomo/PyomoInstallGuide.html#Solvers>`_.
+To learn how to install (other) solvers (CBC, GLPK, Gurobi, Cplex...) have a look at the `pyomo solver notes <https://software.sandia.gov/downloads/pub/pyomo/PyomoInstallGuide.html#Solvers>`_.

 Required Python packages